POLI 3001 Activism, Engagement and Social Change

 Coordinator David Tait Opens in new window

-Description This unit is designed for students interested in the politics, processes and ethics of social change.
+Description This subject is designed for students interested in the politics, processes and ethics of social change.
 It covers the topics of Internet activism, NGO politics and ethics, identity politics, legal lobbying, revolutions and regime changes, and the role of art in consciousness raising.
 We will explore the efficacy of different social change strategies, the ethics of various modes of activism, the role that national and transnational politics plays in campaigning, the importance of identity for engagement with social change processes, and the ideologies informing theories of change.

 School Humanities & Comm Arts